The Journey Begins

 Kenya’s Kidz (501(c)3) Created

-The Scharton's focus their efforts on orphans and vulnerable children.
-Partnering with Wilder Elementary, the school where Gloria teaches, the students raised enough money to drill a well for the Salem community in Kisumu.
+Partnering with Wilder Elementary, the school where Gloria teaches, the students raise enough money to drill a well for the Salem community in Kisumu.

 2012 - 2013

-A separate building for the boys and male staff is built, as well as a chicken coop.
+A separate building for the boys and male staff is added.
 The children and livestock grow in number.
 The first annual birthday party for all the children is held.

 " A person's a person,